A few weeks ago we had another Creating Money Magic Live Class, which was all about creating a life that allows you to travel.

 Figure out how much your trip or your move is going to cost you.

-Just a friendly tip – use a private browser to check for flights, if you search flights publicly, the search engines pick up on it and suddenly everything becomes super expensive when you do eventually book.
+Tip: use a private browser to check for flights, if you search flights publicly, the search engines pick up on it and suddenly everything becomes super expensive when you eventually book.
 I learned all this the hard way.

-Google: restaurants + city you want to visit and look at the cost of food and then do the math – how much should you budge for 3 meals a day for how ever many days you’re staying?
+Google: restaurants + city you want to visit and look at the cost of food and then do the math for 3 meals over x number of days.

 So now you have cost.